danalzhang/OpenGraph-Web-Scraper/README.md

 Welcome to the Open Graph Web Scraper & API project, developed by a team of dedicated programmers.
 This project aims to simplify the process of extracting Open Graph data from websites by providing a user-friendly API and a showcase website.

 This project was completed by a group of five individuals: Dylan Finlay, David He, Daniel Chenrui Zhang, Marcus Luong, and Varuni Gupta.
-It was completed in the month of July 2023, as a prototype for ShyftLabs, a software company in Toronto.
+Completed as a prototype for ShyftLabs, a software company in Toronto.

 ## Table of Contents